-The following discussion and analysis of the results of operations and financial position of Los Andes Copper Ltd. ("Los Andes") together with its subsidiaries (collectively, the "Company"), is prepared as of August 29, 2022 and should be read in conjunction with the Company's condensed interim consolidated financial statement for the three and nine months ended June 30, 2022 ("Q3-2022") and the Company's audited consolidated financial statements and related notes for the year ended September 30, 2021 ("fiscal 2021").
+The following discussion and analysis of the results of operations and financial position of Los Andes Copper Ltd. ("Los Andes") together with its subsidiaries (collectively, the "Company"), is prepared as of January 30, 2023 and should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2022 ("fiscal 2022").